jeeva58/comp_py/README.md

-python program to with a menu to perform various operations
+python program  with a menu to perform various operations